salama/object-machine/design/bootstrap.md

 RS --> rbx --> RM
 ```

 RM in turn can be used to create a machine RN which is functionally equivalent and so on.
 RM is not the machine OM that we design, it is a super-set.
 We could say the RS is made up of the ruby dependent part RDS and a language independent part OS.
-We note that while we use rbx, OS is expressed in ruby, but that does not make it language dependant.
+We note that while we use rbx, OS is expressed in ruby, but that does not make it language dependent.

 We will see the language independent format in chapter 4 and how that changes the very simplified process above.